cdeck3r/cdeck3r.github.io/_posts/2018-07-05-SCM-IoTHackathon.md

 ---

-Students of the IT Masters program [Services Computing (SCM)](http://www.hhz.de/master/services-computing/) learn how the Internet of Things (IoT) will enable new digital services at home, for recreation, while shopping and for many more activities.
+Students of the IT Master program [Services Computing (SCM)](http://www.hhz.de/master/services-computing/) learn how the Internet of Things (IoT) will enable new digital services at home, for recreation, while shopping and for many more activities.
 Hackathons provide a great instrument to apply learnt scientific know-how.
 As a result, students experience individually and directly how newly created digital environments will behave.

 The following video shows a hackathon project where IoT technology retrofits home devices and will enable new digital services.